scrabbletank/farhome-rules/rulesdoc.md

 Shoot a volley of arrows at 3 adjacent targets.
 Make a ranged weapon attack against each one, adding 1 Terrible die to the attack rolls.
 On hit you deal normal weapon damage.

 ***Enhanced:*** Add a Bad die instead of a Terrible die.

+___
+#### Disarm
+- **AP Cost:** 6/5
+- **Weapon:** Unarmed
+- **Range:** Melee
+- **Level Required:** 7/15

+You attempt to disarm an opponent, forcing them to drop their weapon.
+The target makes a Defense or Dexterity save against your unarmed attack, on hit their weapon falls to the ground, landing in an adjacent tile of your chosing.
+A creature standing on that tile can spend 2 AP retrieving the weapon.

+***Enhanced:*** On crit the target is also staggered until the end of their turn.

 ## Feats
 ### Backgrounds